JustasB/hoc2swc/README.md

 hoc2swc("path/to/cell.hoc", "out.swc")
 ```

+The command will start NEURON, load the HOC file, and convert it to SWC.
+NEURON is started in a separate process and the last line can be repeated multiple times to convert multiple HOC files.

+See the following Jupyter Notebook for a working example: [hoc2swc NEURON+Python Usage.ipynb](https://github.com/JustasB/hoc2swc/blob/master/hoc2swc%20NEURON%2BPython%20Usage.ipynb)

 ### Exporting non-HOC cells
 If a cell is not defined in a HOC file (e.g. defined using a custom script or using Python), you can instantiate the cell in NEURON and when it is ready for export to SWC, use the following Python script lines: